IliaLarchenko/Interviewer/README.md

 - **Expanded Interview Coverage**: The tool now supports a variety of interview types, including Coding, System Design, Machine Learning System Design, Math, Stats, and Logic, SQL, and ML Theory interviews.

-## Planned Updates

-This is just the first beta version, and I'm working on enhancing this tool.
-Planned updates include:
-1. **More Interview Types**: More Interview Types: Continue to expand with additional simulations such as Behavioral Interviews and specialized technical interviews.
-2. **Testing More Models**: Exploring additional open-source models to enhance the tool’s performance and flexibility.
-3. **Improving the User Interface**: Making it easier to navigate and use, ensuring a better experience for all users.

 # Running the AI Tech Interviewer Simulator

 To get the real experience you should run the service locally and use your own API key or local model.